isomerpages/moe-aitongsch/_co-curriculum/Student Leadership.md

 throughout their six years of education in the school.
 To help Ai Tong School student master self-leadership, a baseline leadership development is provided for all students.</p>
-<p>Students are provided&nbsp; with&nbsp;mass participation&nbsp;platforms
+<p>Students are provided with <u>mass participation</u> platforms and opportunities
-and opportunities to develop desire, confidence and capacity to&nbsp;take ownership&nbsp;of one’s growth and development based on keen knowledge of self and sound values.</p>
+to develop desire, confidence and capacity to <u>take ownership</u> of one’s growth and development based on keen knowledge of self and sound values.</p>
 <p>Leadership development is a whole school approach.
 To better equip each
 class leader in his/her job, the respective departments will conduct induction programmes to communicate clear expectations and terms of reference for